barbaracalderon/notes-on-python/03_FILES_MANAGEMENT.md

 They are built-in methods in Python.

-ACTION | WHAT IT DOES | WHAT IT RETURNS
+METHOD | WHAT IT DOES | WHAT IT RETURNS
 ------ | ------------ | ----------------
 **```Open()```** | It opens your file (in the background).
 You won't see it happening, though | Nothing **```Read()```** | It "reads" your file | Returns a string of the text inside the file